cybergu0ck/notes/engineering/software-engineering/compsci-fundamentals/data-structures/trees/01-trees.md

 # Tree

-_A tree is a nonlinear hierarchial data structure that consists of nodes connected by edges._
+_Tree is a nonlinear hierarchial data structure that consists of nodes connected by edges._

 <br>
 <br>